Star

 As air blows, it may begin to leak out.

-If the damage is significant enough, this could result in the air blown throughout your home becoming cold.
+If the damage is significant enough, this could result in the air blowing throughout your home becoming cold.
 It is unlikely that most homeowners are able to resolve this issue on their own.

 So, it’s in your best interest to reach out to a professional in order to receive assistance.